ayyoung994/dpp4-qsar-docking/03_QSAR_Regression/01_QSAR_regression_analysis/colab_script/README.md

 # Colab Script

-This directory contains the Google Colab notebook used for the DPP-4 QSAR regression workflow.
-The notebook builds ligand-based regression models to predict DPP-4 inhibitory potency using curated parent SMILES and median pIC50 values.
+This directory contains the Google Colab notebook used for the DPP-4 QSAR regression analysis.

 ## Notebook